 Spend 15 minutes or more a day writing whatever comes off the top of your head.
 Ignore punctuation.
 Just write freely.
 Allow it to be totally random.
 You might change subjects many times.
 You might mix fiction with journaling or vent frustrations.
 The process trains your brain to tap into the words inside your head and gives them a place to live on your computer screen or journal.
 Do this for a week and then return to your writing project.
 An alternative is to free-write 15-20 minutes to get your thoughts out and then immediately return to writing your book or article.
 Some of my freewriting entries inspired new ideas for my books.

-3.)
-Move your body.
-Dance, practice yoga or Tai Chi.
+Dance, practice yoga, or Tai Chi.
 This may sound funny, but when you get your body into flow, your mind follows.
 Meditate and take long, deep breaths.
 A relaxed mind is more open.
 An open mind is more imaginative.
 You can focus longer when you are in a peaceful state.
 Sometimes I step away from writing, do some yoga poses and breathing, then return to writing in a more creative state.

-4.)
-Eliminate distractions.
 Turn off the phone and unplug from the internet.
-Clean up your work space.
+Clean up your workspace.
 A cluttered desk puts the mind in a state of confusion.
-Carve out some time in your schedule just for writing -- at least 3 to 4 hours.
+Carve out some time in your schedule just for writing—at least three to four hours.
 Ask loved ones to honor your space so you can write without interruptions, or write when everyone in the house is sleeping.
 Giving yourself time and space to be in solitude is important to staying focused.

 When you apply one or all of these methods, you’ll find that writer’s block is simply a minor speed bump that you can overcome easily and stay in the creative flow.
 Happy writing!